 Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
-Fully functional DRL are required on all vehicles first sold in Canada.
-The vehicle has a light sensor on top of the instrument panel that controls the DRL.
-Do not cover this sensor or the head lamps will be on when they are not needed.
+Fully functional daytime running lamps are required on all vehicles first sold in Canada.

+The vehicle has a light sensor on top of the instrument panel that helps control the DRL.
+Do not cover this sensor or the headlamps will come on when they are not needed.

-The DRL system makes the low-beam headlamps come on at a reduced brightness when the following conditions are met:
+The DRL system makes both low beam headlamps turn on at reduced intensity when the following conditions are met:

 - The ignition is on.

-- The exterior lamps control is in AUTO.

-- The exterior lamps control is in the parking lamps only position (This applies only to vehicles that are first sold in Canada).
+- The exterior lamp control is turned to AUTO.

 - The light sensor detects daytime light.

-- The parking brake is released or the vehicle is not in P (Park).
+- The shift lever is not in P (Park).

-When the DRL system is on, the taillamps, sidemarker lamps, parking lamps, and instrument panel lights are not on unless you turn the exterior lamps control to the parking lamp position.
+While the DRL system is on, the taillamps, sidemarker lamps, and instrument panel lights will not be on.